Open for submissions!

 - Each entry will be judged individually.

-- Serialized works are allowed to enter, but the entry for each series can be no more than 120 minutes.
-(We can't have our judges listening to 10 hours from the same show.
-We're a small group.
-Sorry!)
+- Serialized works are allowed to enter, but the entry for each series can be no more than 60 minutes.
 Those choosing to enter series can use that time however they want.
-You can upload an episode that you believe is representative of the series, provide excerpts from multiple episodes, etc. The entry can not be more than 120 minutes.
+You can upload an episode that you believe is representative of the series, provide excerpts from multiple episodes, etc. The entry can not be more than 60 minutes.
 Each entry will be judged individually.

 - Entries of all languages are admissible.
 However, if your works are not in English, you must provide a transcript in English.